solo-io/service-mesh-hub/docs/content/getting_started/openshift.md

 helm install gloo-mesh-enterprise gloo-mesh-enterprise/gloo-mesh-enterprise --kube-context $MGMT_CONTEXT -n $INSTALL_NAMESPACE \
 --set licenseKey=${GLOO_MESH_LICENSE_KEY} \
 --set metricsBackend.prometheus.enabled=false \
---set gloo-mesh-ui.GlooMeshDashboard.apiserver.floatingUserId=true
+--set gloo-mesh-ui.GlooMeshDashboard.apiserver.floatingUserId=true \
+--set rbac-webhook.enabled=false
 ````

-Note: In the example command above, Prometheus is disabled because it requires extra configuration.
+In the example command above, Prometheus is disabled because it requires extra configuration.
 If you wish to install Gloo Mesh Enterprise with Prometheus enabled, consult the installation instructions [here]({{% versioned_link_path fromRoot="/guides/observability/metrics/#openshift-integration" %}}).
+The floatingUserId is needed for properer dashboard functionality in Openshift.
+The disabling of rbac-webhook is meant to simplify the
+installation process.
+More context about that is provided [here]({{% versioned_link_path fromRoot="/getting_started/managed_kubernetes/#installing-the-gloo-mesh-management-components" %}}).

 ### Verify install